hbctraining/Training-modules/Tidyverse_ggplot2/lessons/intro_tidyverse.md

 ## Analysis goal and workflow

-**Goal:** *Visually compare the most significant biological processes (BP) based on the number of associated differentially expressed genes by creating the plot below*
+**Goal:** *Visually compare the most significant biological processes (BP) based on the number of associated differentially expressed genes (gene ratios) and significance values by creating the following plot:*

 ![dotplot6](../img/dotplot6.png)